Khyrunnisa A.

 A book of her prize-winning stories, Lost in Ooty and Other Adventure Stories, was brought out by Unisun Publications in 2010.
-Some of her stories for children and for adults have appeared in anthologies published by Puffin, Children's Book Trust, Talking Cub and Unisun Publications.
+Some of her stories for children and for adults have appeared in anthologies published by Puffin, Children's Book Trust, Talking Cub, Red Panda and Unisun Publications.
 She writes stories regularly for the children's magazine, Dimdima, a Bhavan's publication.

-‘Butterfingers,’ Khyrunnisa's entry for the Annual All India Tinkle Short story competition for adult writers of children's fiction in 1996, won her the second prize.
-She went on to win the first prize at the competition for the next seven consecutive years – from 1997–2003.
+Butterfingers, Khyrunnisa's entry for the Annual All India Tinkle Short story competition for adult writers of children's fiction in 1996, won her the second prize.
+She went on to win the first prize at the competition for the next seven consecutive years – from 1997 to 2003.
 In 2007, she won the prestigious Unisun Children's Fiction Award.
 She also has five Children's Book Trust prizes to her credit.

+Smash it, Butterfingers! was short-listed for Sahitya Akademi's Bal Sahitya Puraskar 2024 (English).
+It was long-listed for the JK Paper and Times of India Auther Awards 2022 in the Children's Literature category and also featured in Times of India's top ten books for children 2021.The Couch Potato Who Said Ouch and Other Funny Stories was longlisted for the Kalinga Literary Festival 2024 Book Awards (Children; English) and shortlisted for the Jury round of the 2025 Delhi Literature Festival 2025 award in the Children’s category.

 Personal life

 Khyrunnisa's parents, A.R.
 Bijli and Ayesha Bijli, settled down in Trivandrum as her father, a post master, believed that Trivandrum was the best place to provide his eight children, seven of whom were girls, with good education.